 Burmese Pythons: Management

-Over the past decade, the National Park Service has invested significant time and resources in cooperative efforts that have greatly increased our understanding of the ecological impacts of established invasive constrictors in south Florida.
+Over the past decade, the National Park Service has invested substantial time and resources in cooperative efforts that have greatly increased our understanding of the ecological impacts of established invasive constrictors in south Florida.
 In addition, these partnerships have helped evaluate potential control strategies to address present populations, and better engage the public in preventing the negative impacts that these and other invasive exotics can exert on natural areas.

-|The NPS partnered with Auburn University and the South Florida Water Management District on an 11 month study of python detection efforts using detector dogs.
-The outcome of this study does indicate that dogs can cover more ground quicker than people can, but implementation of this type of program has limitations.
-Currently land managers are looking into the efficacy of such a program and how it could be implemented.
+- NPS partnered with Auburn University and the South Florida Water Management District on an 11-month study of python detection efforts using detector dogs.
+The outcome of this study indicates that dogs can cover more ground quicker than people can, but implementation of this type of program has limitations.
+Currently, land managers are looking into the efficacy of such a program and how it could be implemented.

-The NPS collaborated with the South Florida Water Management District to produce and distribute an invasive animal ID card deck to support further public education of invasive species and their negative impacts on natural areas.
+- The NPS collaborated with the South Florida Water Management District to produce and distribute an invasive animal ID card deck to support further public education of invasive species and their negative impacts on natural areas.

 In addition to the programs outlined above, the NPS is an active participant in the Everglades Cooperative Invasive Species Management Area (ECISMA) - an organization that provides a mechanism to coordinate invasive species management efforts in the Everglades.
-This grass-roots interagency group has developed a strategy for approaching invasive species problems in the Everglades that follows well-established, internationally accepted elements at the field-level.
+This grass-roots interagency group has developed a strategy for approaching invasive species problems in the Everglades that follows well-established, internationally accepted elements at the field level.

 In January 2012, the U.S. Fish and Wildlife Service listed the Burmese python and several other large constrictor snakes (the northern and southern African python and the yellow anaconda) as injurious species under the Lacey Act.
 By this action, the importation into the United States and interstate transportation between States, the District of Columbia, the Commonwealth of Puerto Rico, or any territory or possession of the United States of any live animal, gamete, viable egg, or hybrid of these four constrictor snakes is prohibited, except by permit for zoological, education, medical, or scientific purposes (in accordance with permit regulation).
-More information on the final rule can be found here.